lexblagus/file-text-finder/README.md

 ## Requirements

-- Upload files
+- Upload files;
-- Search for content inside them
+- Search for content inside them;
-- Reasons why you believe those would make the best experience possible
+- Reasons why you believe those would make the best experience possible;
-- A small PoC with the features that you described
+- A small PoC with the features that you described;
-- Free time box
+- Free time box;
-- brief explanation of all the features that you listed what you can’t implement
+- Brief explanation of all the features that you listed what you can’t implement;
-- Github repository with a step-by-step explanation of how to run the app and any services we need to set up.
+- Github repository with a step-by-step explanation of how to run the app and any services we need to set up;
 - You can use AI for the coding but NOT the writing part.

 ## Planning